Congo Gorilla Trekking – DR Congo Gorilla Safari

 Can Mountain Gorilla Trekking Be added with Nyiragongo Climbing

 Nyiragongo Volcano brings to you the best travelers facts about Climbing Nyiragongo Mountain and bearing in Mind that it can be joined with Gorilla Trekking in Virunga national Park.
 Nyiragongo Hiking is done in the oldest National Park in Africa and at the same time Gorilla Trekking Tours are done in Virunga.
-This makes it possible to Join the Climbing adventure with Gorilla Tours.Dont Mix or get confused about Lowland Gorillas in Congo.
+This makes it possible to Join the Climbing adventure with a Congo gorilla safari to view the biggest primates in the world.Dont Mix or get confused about Lowland Gorillas in Congo.

 Eastern Lowland Gorillas in Congo